OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-5.md

 # 🚀 Advanced Solidity

-This section explores intermediate and advanced features in Solidity — the tools that power more robust and reusable smart contracts.
+This section explores intermediate and advanced features in Solidity, the tools that power more robust and reusable smart contracts.

 If you've completed sections 3.1 to 3.4, you already know how to write and test simple contracts.
 Now, you'll deepen your understanding with more expressive patterns and data types, including: